benoitpas/aoc-2023/README.md

 Part 1: Here as the 'left/right' commands need to be repeated, in a language like Haskell with lazy evaluation we would have used a foldleft on the commands to find the solution.
 As Scala foldleft does not support stream (Scala version of lazy lists), I simply used a recursive function with tail recursion.

 Part 2: The input data has been very cleverly generated, here the state becomes a list.

+## Day 9

+Part 1: Quite easy to implement without a loop using a lazy stream